fastrgv/MATTA/README.md

 (convert from stereo 44.1k to mono 8k...as needed by wav2txt)

 sox -v 1.5 quiet.wav louder.wav
-(the WAV file needs to be loud enough for wav2txt to hear it!)
+(the beeps in the WAV file need to be loud enough [near maximal volume] for wav2txt to "hear" it!)